vdvgit/stock-analysis/README.md

 Edit (refactor) the Module 2 solution code to loop through all the data one time in order to collect the same information that you did in this module.
 Then, determine whether refactoring your code successfully made the VBA script run faster.

 ## Results
+- Execution times for the refactored code for 2017 and 2018:
 ![Alt text](https://raw.githubusercontent.com/vdvgit/stock-analysis/main/resources/VBA_Challenge_2017.png) ![Alt text](https://raw.githubusercontent.com/vdvgit/stock-analysis/main/resources/VBA_Challenge_2018.png)
-- Execution times of the refactored code is shown above for 2017 and 2018.

 - 2017/2018 execution time of the refactored code was slightly better than my original code (0.3 - 0.4 second difference).

-- I was able to do this by looping the entire sheet (vs specific cells like in the original code).
+- I was able to do this by looping the entire sheet (vs specific cells like in the original code):
 ![Alt text](https://raw.githubusercontent.com/vdvgit/stock-analysis/main/resources/loop_example.png)

 ## Summary